How to write a menopause policy (with free template)

 Some people suffer menopausal symptoms that make life very difficult, and they can struggle at work as a result.
 In fact, a Channel 4 survey in 2022 found that one in ten women who worked during their menopause quit their jobs because of their symptoms.

-Your menopause at work policy should therefore state that the support you offer will be based around individual experience.
+Your menopause at work policy should therefore state that the support you offer will be based on individual experience.

 Below we’ll define what a menopause policy is, and look at the reasons for drafting one up in a bit more depth.
-I’ve also included a free menopause policy template here below to make it as easy as possible for you to write a policy for your own small business.
+If you don't have time to read any of this, you can also download our free menopause policy template.

 What is a menopause policy?